Install Updates for Panorama with an Internet Connection

 If Panorama™ has a direct connection to the internet, perform the following steps to install Panorama software and content updates as needed.
 If Panorama is running in a high availability (HA) configuration, upgrade the Panorama software on each peer (see Install Updates for Panorama in an HA Configuration).

 Upgrading the software on the Panorama virtual appliance does not change the system mode; switching to Panorama mode or Management Only mode is a manual task that requires additional settings as described when you Set Up the Panorama Virtual Appliance with Local Log Collector.

-PAN-OS® 9.0 introduced a new log data format for local and Dedicated Log Collectors.
-On your upgrade path to PAN-OS 9.1, existing log data is automatically migrated to the new format when you upgrade to PAN-OS 9.0.
+If you are upgrading from PAN-OS 8.1, PAN-OS® 9.0 introduced a new log data format for local and Dedicated Log Collectors.
+On your upgrade path to PAN-OS 10.0, existing log data is automatically migrated to the new format when you upgrade to PAN-OS 9.0.
 During reformatting, log data is not visible in the

 Monitortabs.
 Additionally, new log data is not forwarded to Log Collectors until reformatting is complete.
 While the reformatting takes place, new logs are written to the firewall system disk and after the procedure is successfully completed, the new logs are forwarded to the appropriate Log Collector.

 You must upgrade all Log Collectors in a collector group at the same time to avoid losing log data loss.
 No log forwarding or log collection occurs if the Log Collectors in a collector group are not all running the same PAN-OS version.
 Additionally, the log data for the Log Collectors in the collector group is not visible in the

 Monitortabs until all Log Collectors are running the same PAN-OS version.
 For example, if you have three Log Collectors in a collector group and you upgrade two of the Log Collectors, then no logs are forwarded to any Log Collectors in the collector group.